 The keto diet is a protein-sparing diet, meaning ketone bodies prevent proteins from breaking down to be used as fuel.
 Whilst it isn’t an optimal diet for muscle gain, it could be used to maintain lean muscle mass.10

-To date, there’s no substantial evidence on the impact of the keto diet upon sports performance.9
+To date, there’s no substantial evidence on the impact of the keto diet on sports performance.9

-However, in clinical research, there’s a growing body of research supporting the ketone diet and its usefulness on neurological disorders.10
+However, in clinical studies, there’s a growing body of research supporting the ketone diet and its usefulness on neurological disorders.10

 But for now, it’s safe to say that if a keto diet allows you to eat without feeling deprived and can easily put you in a calorie deficit, it can be a good option for weight loss.